marcinkaczmarek10/pairs_generator_flask/README.md

 ```http
   GET /api/results
 ```
-This endpoint return all of user's results.
-It requires two headers: api_token and Content-Type: aplication/json
+This endpoint returns all of user's results.

 ### Generate random pairs
 ```http